 - What rights do I have as a consumer with regard to private providers who process my data?

-Digitalisation centred on people
+Digitalisation centred around people

 In times of disruptive technological progress, it is particularly important not to leave consumers behind.
 On the one hand, this means focussing on consumers when weighing up opportunities and risks.
 On the other hand, it means ensuring transparency as a basis for trust.
 With this in mind, the CDR Initiative strives to shape digital change in a transparent and responsible way that serves citizens’ best interests.